 1. Introduction

-SpaceCloud UK LTD (hereinafter referred to as the "Company") operates the SpaceCloud service (hereinafter referred to as the "Service").
-This policy is applied in accordance with the privacy policy stated in the Service’s terms and conditions.
-It applies to all areas mentioned or displayed within the SpaceCloud Service.
+SpaceCloud (hereinafter referred to as the "Company") operates the SpaceCloud service (hereinafter referred to as the "Service").

-For residents of the United Kingdom, this policy is governed by the UK General Data Protection Regulation (UK GDPR).
+- For UK Residents: This policy is governed by the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+The data controller is SpaceCloud UK.

-The Company is committed to protecting users’ personal data and has established, operates, and publicly discloses this Privacy Policy to address concerns regarding users’ personal information in an effective and transparent manner.
+The Company is committed to protecting users’ personal data in an effective and transparent manner.

 2. Definitions